sirodoht/sirodoht.com/_posts/2016-02-29-doubleplusgood-wikipedia.markdown

 * [List of lists of lists](https://en.wikipedia.org/wiki/List_of_lists_of_lists), the most meta wikipedia article.

-* [Wikipedia:Unusual_articles], a meta article, a list with the most unusual articles.
-[Careful, very time consuming]
+* [Wikipedia:Unusual_articles](https://en.wikipedia.org/wiki/Wikipedia:Unusual_articles), a meta article, a list with the most unusual articles.

 And finally, the [post title reference](https://en.wikipedia.org/wiki/Newspeak#Vocabulary) explained by the protagonist.